null

 When you first buy a car, all its parts, including the headlights, are usually pleasantly shiny.
 A few months down the line, the once shiny headlights are replaced by foggy headlights due to:

-• Time and Weather Conditions: Although polycarbonate plastic headlights are typically covered using a coating film, exposure to harsh weather conditions over a long time makes the coat peel off
+• Time and Environmental Factors: Although polycarbonate plastic headlights are typically covered using a coating film, exposure to harsh weather conditions, road debris, dirt, bugs, and harsh chemicals over a long time makes the coat peel off

-• Water vapor: Condensation trapped in your car’s lightbox is also a common culprit behind dulling headlights
+• Water vapor: A damaged headlight seal can allow moisture to enter the lightbox.
+Condensation trapped in your car’s lightbox is also a common culprit behind dulling headlights

 • Dirt and chemicals: If you’re always on the road, your car may develop a thin chemical and dirt layer, causing yellow headlights